What We're Doing

 74 Grove Street renovation is still in process.
 More information to come!

-It's easy to make smart choices when you dine here at Lasell College.
-Our students want to do help the planet and we understand it can be .
-With that in mind, Sodexo provides you with an exceptional dining experience that benefits you and the planet!
-Lasell's Sodexo Dining team is dedicated to sustainability.
+It's easy to make smart choices when you dine at Lasell College.
+Sodexo provides our students with an exceptional dining experience that benefits them and the planet!

 Green With Envy